 Grooming Needs

-- Shedding: Moderate; seasonal increases in spring/fall.
+- Shedding: Moderate; seasonal increases in spring and fall.

 Health Considerations